Which program is right for you? How Kolmac helps you choose

 Start with a conversation

-Our dedicated team of Patient Engagement specialists can help guide you toward the right care for substance use, mental health, or both.
-To find out which program meets your needs, reach out to our Patient Engagement Team for a brief discussion.
-They know Kolmac’s programs inside out and are familiar with programs offered by other local providers as well.
-If we do not have a program that is appropriate, we can guide you to the help you need.
+Finding the right treatment program is easier when you’re not doing it by yourself.
+Our dedicated team of Patient Engagement specialists can help guide you toward the right care for substance use, mental health or both.
+They know Kolmac’s programs inside out and are familiar with programs offered by other local providers as well, so if we don’t have a program that’s appropriate, we can guide you to the help you need.

 How clinicians determine your level of care

-There are three primary criteria for determining the best level of care for each person:
+There are three primary criteria for determining the best level of care for each person.
+The evaluation also accounts for co-occurring conditions, so if you’re managing both a mental health condition and substance use, both are considered together.

 What works best for your life and schedule